 Examples of adverbs of manner:

-- I gently brush my hair every morning.
+I gently brush my teeth every morning… like Lisa!

-- It was Dinah’s birthday, so her dad secretly bought her a present.
+It was Cowy’s birthday, so her dad secretly bought her a present.

 Some of the most used adverbs of place are:

 Far Away / There/ Nearby/ Outside